pokeysnake/Hands-on_Lecture_2/README.md

 # Pascal's Triangle & Spiral Matrix Problems

 ## Overview
-This repository contains Java implementations of **Pascal's Triangle** and **Spiral Matrix** problems, along with a test file (Test_Cases.jav) that verifies their functionality with different inputs.
+This repository contains Java implementations of **Pascal's Triangle** and **Spiral Matrix** problems, along with a test file (Test_Cases.jav) that verifies their accuracy with different inputs.
 This also took very long to make so neat and cool
 ---